DanTaiko/log_parser/README.md

 2. The Line class should be splitted into the LogLine and PrintLine classes.

-3. Do more integration and concrete testing.

-4. The specs could be made more readable.
+3. The specs could be made more readable.

-5. Make the app documentation.
+4. Make the app documentation.

-6. Make a gem out of this app.

-7. Have fun!